DataDog/browser-sdk/developer-extension/README.md

 2. Run `yarn dev`.

-- In Chrome, load the `developer-extension/dist` folder as an unpacked extension
+3. In Chrome, load the `developer-extension/dist` folder as an unpacked extension.

 - After you make a change, you can right-click on the extension UI and “Reload frame”